Roomers: Fall 2024 Arrival Survival Guide

 Meal plan information

-For information on your Anytime Dining meal plan, visit us online or contact our office.
+All students are automatically assigned the university's Anytime Dining meal plan.
+For information on how to make the most of your meal plan, visit us online or contact our office.

 Back to Top